spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Navigation

-### Navigation

 The [Navigation](/docs/scos/dev/feature-walkthroughs/202204.0/navigation-feature-walkthrough/navigation-feature-walkthrough.html) feature enables product catalog managers to create intuitive navigation elements and display them on the Storefront.

-### Navigation module- reference information
+### Navigation module: reference information

 The [Navigation module](/docs/scos/dev/feature-walkthroughs/202204.0/navigation-feature-walkthrough/navigation-module-reference-information.html) manages multiple navigation menus that can be displayed on the frontend (Yves).
 Every navigation section can contain its own nested structure of navigation nodes.
 Navigation nodes have types that help define what kind of link they represent.

 ## Non-splittable Products

 The [Non-splittable Products](/docs/scos/dev/feature-walkthroughs/202204.0/non-splittable-products-feature-walkthrough.html) feature allows controlling if items bought in quantities greater than 1 are grouped in the cart or processed as separate items.

 ## Order Management

-### Custom Order Reference- Module Relations

-The module relations for the [Custom Order Reference](/docs/scos/dev/feature-walkthroughs/202204.0/order-management-feature-walkthrough/custom-order-reference-module-relations.html) feature.

-### Order Management

 The [Order Management](/docs/scos/dev/feature-walkthroughs/202204.0/order-management-feature-walkthrough/order-management-feature-wakthrough.html) feature adds a collection of functionalities that allow you to see the quantity of the order items, their status, and how long they exist.
 Also, you can view details per status and order page.

+### Custom Order Reference: module relations

+The module relations for the [Custom Order Reference](/docs/scos/dev/feature-walkthroughs/202204.0/order-management-feature-walkthrough/custom-order-reference-module-relations.html) feature.

 ### Sales

 The [Sales](/docs/scos/dev/feature-walkthroughs/202204.0/order-management-feature-walkthrough/sales-module-reference-information.html) module provides the order management functionality.
 The functionality is obtained through the ZED UI that renders orders with order details and the Client API to get customer orders.

-## Packaging Unit
+## Packaging Units

 The [Packaging Units](/docs/scos/dev/feature-walkthroughs/202204.0/packaging-units-feature-walkthrough.html) feature defines if a packaging unit holds a fixed amount of products or if customers can buy any amount of products in this packaging unit.
 Also, it allows applying amount restrictions to products.